vedanthpadigelwar/extensions-4-every-developer/README.md

 ### Here is a list of extensions that every web developer should use
 To contribute, follow the [contributing guidelines]()

-1. OctoTree Extension : This extension puts github on steriods.
+1. OctoTree : This extension puts github on steriods.
 Gone are the days of ugly looking github repositories.

 #### <em>Features</em>
 - IDE-like code tree
 - Customize how Github looks to you.
 Opt for the dark theme and customize the font of your text and much more...